Sheikh Mansoor praises Dubai Police's efforts at UAE SWAT Challenge

 WAM

-His Highness Sheikh Mansoor bin Mohammed bin Rashid Al Maktoum, Chairman of the Dubai Ports and Borders Security Council, has praised the efforts of Dubai Police in organising and hosting the UAE SWAT Challenge 2026 while attending the second day of the event.
+Sheikh Mansoor bin Mohammed bin Rashid Al Maktoum, Chairman of the Dubai Ports and Borders Security Council, has praised the efforts of Dubai Police in hosting the UAE SWAT Challenge.

-Kazakhstan Team C secured first place for the hostage rescue test with 109 points, while Dubai Police A followed closely in second place on 108 points, and China Team B completed the podium in third place with 107 points.
+Kazakhstan Team C secured first place for test with 109 points, while Dubai Police A followed closely in second place on 108 points, and China Team B completed the podium in third place with 107 points.

-Sheikh Mansoor commended the event for providing an exceptional platform for tactical teams and special units locally and internationally to exchange expertise and advance operational capabilities in efforts to strengthen their readiness for the evolving security challenges and risks facing communities.
+Sheikh Mansoor said the challenge provides an exceptional platform for tactical teams and special units locally and internationally to exchange expertise and advance operational capabilities in efforts to strengthen their readiness for the evolving security challenges and risks facing communities.

 Running until Wednesday, the event includes the participation of 109 tactical and special police teams representing 48 countries at the Training City in Al Ruwayyah, Dubai.